Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Clone Size Distributions in Heterogeneous Environments

 The reduction in selection efficacy caused by a disordered landscape of hotspots promotes the formation of sectors and of larger bubbles, as shown in Fig.~\ref{clone_distriubtion}B. This enrichment of mutant clones is quantified by the non-zero likelihood of forming clone sizes larger than $x_c$ for all $s$ values tested.
 However, the clone-size distribution for our studied range of $s$ retains the $P(X >x)\sim x^{-2/5}$ scaling that described neutral mutant bubbles in a uniform landscape.
-We also highlight a qualitative similarity of neutral mutant clone sizes between a uniform environment and disordered hotspot landscape; see \textit{SI Appendix}, Fig.~\ref{clone_distriubtion_comp}.
-Thus, deleterious mutant bubbles in disordered hotspot landscapes behave similarly to neutral mutant bubbles in uniform landscapes.
-A possible explanation for this similarity in bubble scaling between environmental conditions is that, at low hotspot area fraction ($\phi= 0.1$), mutants emerge outside of a hotspot and form bubbles on scales smaller than the hotspot separation $\lambda$ where competition is identical to that in uniform landscapes.
+We also find that size distributions of deleterious mutant bubbles in disordered hotspot landscapes have similar scaling to size distributions of neutral mutant bubbles in uniform landscapes; see \textit{SI Appendix}, Fig.~\ref{clone_distriubtion_comp}.
+A possible explanation for this similarity in bubble scaling between environmental conditions is that, at low hotspot area fraction ($\phi= 0.1$), mutants emerge outside of a hotspot and form bubbles on scales smaller than the hotspot separation $\lambda$ where competition should resemble that in uniform landscapes.
 On the other hand, mutant bubbles that grow to sizes comparable to the hotspot separation, for example as shown in Fig.~\ref{extinction_expansion_transition}, become enriched by the landscape, generating formation of lanes and an excess of large clones $x > x_c$.